BelT26/Finding-Pluto/README.md

 The sun cartoon image in the flight path is a sticker image from Microsoft Paint 3D.

 All other images were downloaded from Pixabay from the following contributors:
-Cartoon images for flight path: Pauolo Cesar Ventura Ufo illustration above question: Julieta Mascarella Star illustration on final modal: Katherine Ab
+* Planet pictures for flight path: Pauolo Cesar Ventura
+* Ufo illustration above question: Julieta Mascarella
+* Star illustration on final modal: Katherine Ab
-Images for planet stats: WikiImages
+* Images for planet stats: WikiImages

-Information and inspiration for the questions was taken from t NASA website, National Geographic and www.SciFacts.net.
+Information and inspiration for the questions were taken from the NASA website, National Geographic and www.SciFacts.net.

+## Future development possibilities

+* Increase number of questions
+* Add individual images to illustrate each question.
+*A similar structure could be used for a geography quiz, or a history quiz in which the user travels through time.